-- The landlord cannot charge an additional pet fee or pet “rent”.
+- A landlord cannot charge an additional pet fee or pet “rent”.

 ESA Campus Housing

-As with any other establishment, this protection only covers the animal’s presence in the housing accommodations, and not in non-pet friendly public spaces or classrooms are off-limits for ESAs.
+As with any other establishment, this protection only covers the animal’s presence in the housing accommodations.
+Non-pet friendly public spaces or classrooms are off-limits for ESAs.

 Exception to Rules

-An emotional support animal is not a service animal and thus is not entitled to enter any public space.
-These animals are protected only in your housing and during air travel.
-Restaurants, libraries, public transportation, and any location that is non-pet friendly has the right to deny entry for an emotional support animal.
+An emotional support animal is not a service animal and is not entitled to enter any public spaces.
+ESAs are protected only in rented housing and during air travel.
+Restaurants, libraries, public transportation, and any location that has a “no-pet” policy has the right to deny entry to an ESA.

 Another exception to the “normal” pet restrictions is therapy dogs.
-Though they are not considered service animals, they are allowed in certain locations to provide therapy to groups of people or individuals.
+Though they are not considered service animals, they are allowed in certain locations (with permission) to provide therapy to groups of people or individuals.

 Animal-assisted therapy is becoming more and more popular in places like hospitals and nursing homes.
 Interacting with therapy animals has a positively uplifting effect on the elderly and the sick.

 Punishment for Misrepresenting an Assistance Animal

-According to North Dakota Century Code 47-16-07, if an individual provides fake documentation for an emotional support animal or service animal they may be evicted and fined.
+According to North Dakota Century Code 47-16-07, if an individual provides fake documentation for an emotional support animal or service animal they may be evicted from rented accommodation and fined.

 The fine for falsely representing an assistance animal cannot exceed $1,000.
-This rule only applies to falsely represent an emotional support animal in your housing, but if found using a fake ESA letter during air travel you will be barred from your flight – regardless of the state you are in.
+This rule only applies to falsely represent an emotional support animal in your housing.
+If anyone catches you using a fake ESA letter during air travel Fido will be kicked off the flight.

 5 Facts You Need to Know Before Receiving Your ESA

-- A service animal is trained to perform a specific behavior that assists their owner’s disability, and they are allowed to go anywhere the owner goes.
-An emotional support animal simply provides comfort from their presence but is not necessarily trained to do anything.
+- A service animal receives specific training that assists its owner’s disability.
+They may go anywhere the owner goes.
+An emotional support animal simply provides comfort with their mere presence.
+They do not need specific.

 - When getting an emotional support animal in North Dakota you will need an ESA prescription (ESA letter) from a licensed mental health professional.
-This letter must list: that you have a disability that the animal eases, your health professional’s license number and state of issuance, and be written less than one year ago.
+This letter must list: that you have a disability that the animal eases.
+It also needs your health professional’s license number and state of issuance.
+Your ESA is no longer valid after 1 year!